What is an X12 EDI Claim?

 Some additional information:

-• X12 EDI messages are strings of text called ‘transactions‘.
+• X12 EDI messages are strings of text.
 The spec does not define how they are to be transferred, just structured.
-There are about 300 transaction types, only about 20 of which are used for healthcare.
+There are about 300 transaction types, only 20 of which are used for healthcare.

-• X12 EDI may be converted to FHIR.
-Just like HL7v2 ADT messages, X12 messages contain healthcare data that may be converted into FHIR resources and bundles.
+• X12 EDI can be converted to FHIR.
+Just like HL7v2 ADT, messages, X12 messages contain healthcare data that may be converted into FHIR resources and bundles with a vendor like Tenasol.

 • Transactions are the main unit.
 A group of transactions may be sent together in a “Functional Group“.
 A group of functional groups is called an “Interchange“.
 There are about 300 transaction types.